 You Must Understand the Types of Exposures to Be Captured and Their Purpose - If you don't know what I mean by light frames, flat frames, dark frames and bias frames and what each is used for you need to go back and hit the books until you do.
 This is the foundation on which all other acquisition skills are built and you will need to shoot and use all of these types of frames to produce the best results you can get with your equipment.

 Focusing Skills - Any raw image that is out of focus will drastically decrease the quality of the final image.
 There are some techniques you can use to work around this to varying degrees but it's much better to have every image in critical focus in the first place.
 Focusing is not so much a skill as an exercise in patience.
 Consider that the range of critical focus for a typical telescope and camera is only a few thousandths of an inch in depth.
 Your goal then is to determine whether or not the raw image you just shot is within that very narrow and critical range.
 This takes time and it takes patience.
 Tweak the focus a bit and shoot another.
 Better or worse?
 Tweak the focus and shoot another.
 Better or worse?... ad infinitum!
 Or at least it seems like it goes on forever.
 You must also reevaluate focus from time to time during each session.
-Components contract as they cool in the night air and seeing changes over time.
+Components contract as they cool in the night air and focus changes over time as the object climbs higher in the sky or sets in the west.
 This can change your focus shifting it out of that critical few thousandth's range.

 There are, for additional costs of course, both software and equipment that can aid you in this important skill and I encourage you to look into this.
 But first learn to focus manually.
 It's hard, at first to know whether or not an image is focused and it's difficult to achieve that focus in the first place but this skill becomes easier in time and this ability is important for evaluating the performance of any automated equipment you end up using.
 Regardless, be patient and stubborn about focus!
 Demand critical focus of every image and don't compromise.